 Incredible Hulk #87 – #91 (Oct ’05)

-In theory, you could continue reading Incredible Hulk #92 – #105 (the “Planet Hulk” storyline) at this point.
+In theory, you could continue reading Incredible Hulk #92 – #105 (the “Planet Hulk” storyline — and don’t forget Giant-Size Hulk #1 after Incredible Hulk #95!) at this point.
 Planet Hulk is completely awesome, so if you’re itching to get going, I wouldn’t blame you.
 That said, chronologically I think it works best to read “Peace in our Time” (the story linked above) to explain why the Hulk is absent during Civil War, and to then read Planet Hulk after Civil War and before World War Hulk.
-I think WWH has great impact with Planet Hulk as the epic set-up.
+I think WWH has greater impact with Planet Hulk as the epic set-up.

 Iron Man #1-6 (Jan ’05) – Extremis Storyline